wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error        January 2020

-   o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may
-      hold additional textual information.
-Note: EXTRA-TEXT may be zero octets in length, indicating there is no EXTRA-TEXT included.
-      Care should be taken not to leak private information that an observer would not otherwise have access to, such as account numbers.
+      message.
+The INFO-CODE serves as an index into the "Extended DNS Errors" registry defined and created in Section 5.2. o  EXTRA-TEXT, a variable length, UTF-8 encoded, text field that may hold additional textual information.
+This information is intended for human consumption (not automated parsing).
+The EXTRA-TEXT field may be zero octets in length, indicating that there is no EXTRA-TEXT included.
+Care should be taken not to include private information in the EXTRA-TEXT field that an observer would not otherwise have access to, such as account numbers.

    The Extended DNS Error (EDE) option can be included in any response (SERVFAIL, NXDOMAIN, REFUSED, and even NOERROR, etc) to a query that includes OPT Pseudo-RR [RFC6891].
-This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error and information codes to be defined in the future.
+This document includes a set of initial codepoints, but is extensible via the IANA registry defined and created in Section 5.2.

 3. Extended DNS Error Processing

    When the response grows beyond the requestor's UDP payload size [RFC6891], servers SHOULD truncate messages by dropping EDE options before dropping other data from packets.
 Implementations SHOULD set the truncation bit when dropping EDE options.
-Long EXTRA-TEXT fields may trigger truncation, which is usually undesirable for the supplemental nature of EDE.
-Implementers and operators creating EDE options SHOULD avoid setting unnecessarily long EXTRA-TEXT contents to avoid truncation.
+Because long EXTRA- TEXT fields may trigger truncation, which is undesirable given the supplemental nature of EDE.
+Implementers and operators creating EDE options SHOULD avoid lengthy EXTRA-TEXT contents.

    When a resolver or forwarder receives an EDE option, whether or not (and how) to pass along EDE information on to their original client